groonga/groonga/doc/source/reference/suggest/completion.rst

 .. {"_key":"日本", "kana":["ニホン", "ニッポン"]}
 .. ]

-Then you can complete registered word "日本" by RK input - "nihon".
+Then you can complete registered word "日本" by Romaji input - "nihon".

 .. groonga-command
 .. include:: ../../example/reference/suggest/complete/rk-search-nihon.log
 .. suggest --table item_query --column kana --types complete --frequency_threshold 1 --query nihon

-Without loading above RK data, you can't complete registered word "日本" by query - "nihon".
+Without loading above reading data, you can't complete registered word "日本" by query - "nihon".

-As the column type of item_query table is VECTOR_COLUMN, you can register multiple readings for registered word.
+You can register multiple readings for a registered word because ``kana`` column in ``item_query`` table is defined as a :doc:`/reference/columns/vector`.

 This is the reason that you can also complete the registered word "日本" by query - "nippon".